Glow Old

 Buy it here

 It’s not just me here, the internet is seemingly in unanimous agreement on this: Los Thuthanaka is something incredible.
 A project created by musician siblings Chuiquimamani-Condori and Joshua Chuquimia Crampton—who are each incredible in their own right—their dizzying (and unmastered) collaboration is a frenetic, logic-defying collage of genres and time.
 At times panic-inducing, at times serene, Los Thuthanaka takes the listener to somewhere I guarantee they have not been before.
-Combine the syncopated samples of indigenous Andean percussion with loops of heavily distorted guitar and layer daub after daub of stabbing synth and gregarious radio DJ tags over one another and you might start to form a fuzzy picture of what’s going on here.
+Combine the syncopated samples of Indigenous Andean percussion with loops of heavily distorted guitar and layer daub after daub of stabbing synth and gregarious radio DJ tags over one another and you might start to form a fuzzy picture of what’s going on here.
 If it seems hard to imagine, that’s simply because it is—this needs to be heard to be understood.

 Listen if you like: Grupo Aymara, listening-as-ritual